Retatrutide and NAD+: Brief Overview

 After 12 weeks, two paths:

-Maintenance: Reduce retatrutide to the lowest effective dose, often 0.5–2 mg/week.
+Maintenance: retatrutide drops to the lowest effective dose, often 0.5–2 mg/week.
 NAD+ can move to 100–150 mg weekly or 2×/week during training blocks, high stress, or fatigue-prone periods.
-Oral NR/NMN can carry the daily maintenance layer.
+Oral NR/NMN carries the daily maintenance layer.

-Progress to Intermediate: Add L-Carnitine and MOTS-c to increase fat-oxidation capacity, then consider Tesamorelin if lean-mass preservation or visceral-fat focus becomes central.
+Progress to Intermediate: the next layer adds L-Carnitine and MOTS-c for fat-oxidation capacity, with Tesamorelin in reach where lean-mass preservation or visceral-fat focus becomes central.
 See Retatrutide Recomp Protocol.

 Contraindications